 You see e-commerce giants like Amazon, Flipkart, Alibaba, and others.
 They enable anyone to join the league of merchants.
 Some businesses provide a chance to people with specialized skills by connecting them with clients that have such needs.
 Organizations will not just have to build (train) or buy (hire) talent; they will need to learn how to borrow expertise effectively.

 Well, the requirement of gig workers is not just limited to these; it’s widespread in most of the sectors.
-For instance, photography as a job role, to a great extent, has always been into the gig model of economy.
+For instance, photography as a job role, to a great extent, has always been into the gig model of the economy.
 Any organization (unless it’s a photography business) tend to hire photographers temporarily only when they need them, be it for any fest or hackathons or anything of that sort.
-What it means is that the role of gig workforce comes into existence only when there is clearly defined work requirement and there are people with great expertise.
+What it means is that the role of the gig workforce comes into existence only when there is clearly defined work requirement and there are people with great expertise.

 In this fast-moving world, new skills are getting introduced regularly.
 And the organizational structure is progressively moving towards having much more defined job roles.
 The mixture of both is the reason why the economy is increasingly shifting towards the gig model.